osom8979/type-serialize/README.md

-# class-serialize
+# type-serialize

-Easily serialize python class.
+Serialize with type annotations